 If you upgrade to Windows 10, the new operating system will get your product key and activation details from your previous operating system.
 They are stored on Microsoft servers along with your computer details.

-If you cleaned Windows the first time installed, you may face activation problems.
-If you do an upgrade for the first time, activate Windows 10 and then install Windows 10 on the same computer then there will be no activation issues as the operating system will pull activation details from Microsoft’s servers .
+If you cleaned Windows the first time installed, you might face activation problems.
+If you upgrade for the first time, activate Windows 10, and install Windows 10 on the same computer.
+There will be no activation issues as the operating system will pull activation details from Microsoft’s servers.

 So, if your Windows 10 is not activated, we advise you not to do a clean install for the first time.
-First upgrade, activate and then clean install.
+The first upgrade, activate, and then clean install.

-You may want to first back up your important data to an external drive before proceeding with the upgrade.
-Also make sure you have a Windows login password.
+You may want to back up your important data to an external drive before proceeding with the upgrade.
+Also, make sure you have a Windows login password.
 And although you don’t need it during the upgrade process, you should find and download your Windows product key somewhere.

 Upgrade to Windows 10 using an ISO